Cloning Environments#

 Note

-Collision filtering uses PhysX collision groups and is only applicable to the PhysX backend.
-The Newton backend handles per-environment isolation through its world system.
+Collision filtering uses PhysX collision groups.
+Newton handles per-environment isolation through its own world system.

 See Also#